When It Hurts So Bad You Can’t Stand It

 Of course, felt needs can be exactly what they appear on the surface.
 The person buying exercise equipment simply wants to promote better health.
 At the same time, felt needs can be symptoms of a deeper problem.

 Someone registering for an exercise class struggles with gluttony.
 And the gluttony is due to anxiety… caused by stress… related to problems at work.
 I know, don’t over analyze everything.
+But keep in mind that people are complex and felt needs can be the symptom you see on the surface while the real issue is buried under layers you have to peel away.

 Want to know more about planning church events that are successful?
 Check out my book: Elements of Internal Church Marketing.